pyeve/eve-demo/README.rst

 Eve-Demo
 ========

-A fully featured RESTful Web API built, deployed and powered by Eve_.
+A fully featured RESTful Web API built deployed and powered by Eve_.

 With Eve, setting up an API is very simple.
 You just need a launch script (run.py_) and a configuration module (settings.py_).

+.. note:: The demo is currently running v0.0.3 of the Eve framework.
+While
+          Eve itself is under continous development, this demo is only updated when official updates of the main project are released.
+Please refer to the official Eve repository for an up-to-date list of features.

 Try it live
 -----------
 An instance of this code is running live at http://eve-demo.herokuapp.com.
 You